 Uber Eats has a more complicated system, where the fee depends on the number of transactions which you are making.
 Their website offers little transparency on the subject, instead suggesting that you fill in an interest form if you want to become an Uber Eats partner restaurant.

 Deliveroo doesn’t charge an upfront cost for restaurants to start working with them, but it does have some hidden fees.
 In fact, all these businesses usually charge for restaurants to upload their menus, change their menus, or any other information about their business.

-Partnering with Just Eat, Uber Eats or Deliveroo can be very profita-ble for restaurant and takeaway owners, but there are some pretty hefty costs to consider too.
-In general, be wary of sign-up costs and hid-den fees, as they could make a big difference in how well you do.
+Partnering with Just Eat, Uber Eats or Deliveroo can be very profitable for restaurant and takeaway owners, but there are some pretty hefty costs to consider too.
+In general, be wary of sign-up costs and hidden fees, as they could make a big difference in how well your business is doing.

 How Much Money Are You Losing?

 With Just Eat commissions, you will be losing around 14% of your revenue on commission.
 This translates as roughly £140 for every £1000 that you make, or £700 per £5000 of revenue.
-Although this may seem like a high cost to pay, it’s actually little compared to some others.
+Although this may seem like a high cost to pay, it’s actually little compared to some other companies.

 With Uber Eats, the commission goes up to 30% of the price of an order.
 Yes, it means that you’ll be losing £300 for every £1000 that you make, or £1500 whenever you make £5000.
 Everything considered, this might well counterbalance the benefits of gaining new customers.

 Deliveroo charges tend to vary, and could be as high as those of Uber Eats.
 In general, expect to lose between £200 and £300 for every £1000 which you earn.